New to MyHealth?

-At this time, there is no cure for Alzheimer's, no way of slowing down the progression of this disease, and no treatment available to reverse the deterioration of Alzheimer's disease.
+At this time, there is no cure for Alzheimer's and no treatment available to reverse the deterioration of Alzheimer's disease.
 New research findings give reason for hope, and several drugs are being studied in clinical trials to determine if they can slow the progress of the disease or improve memory for a period of time.

 There are some medications available to assist in managing some of the most troubling symptoms of Alzheimer's disease, including the following:

 The FDA has approved two therapies that may help slow the progression of Alzheimer's, aducanumab and lecanemab.

 In managing the disease, physical exercise and social activity are important, as are proper nutrition, health maintenance, and a calm and well-structured environment.

 Open trials refer to studies currently recruiting participants or that may recruit participants in the near future.
 Closed trials are not currently enrolling, but similar studies may open in the future.